 Best Budget Rental in Bastille: This Bastille Studio

 This charming Bastille studio is the perfect choice for travelers exploring this lively neighborhood at a thrifty price.
-Featuring all the basic amenities you need for a comfortable stay, such as a well-equipped kitchenette and spacious living area, this budget hotel gives you everything you need to make your time in Bastille truly special.
+Featuring all the basic amenities you need for a comfortable stay, such as a well-equipped kitchenette and spacious living area, this budget hotel gives you everything you need to make your stay in Paris in Bastille truly special.

-See Related: Best Paris Wine Tasting in Paris, France (+ Vineyards)
+See Related: Best Paris Wine Tasting in Paris

 On the east end of Champs-Élysées, you can get great photos and people-watching at Place de la Concorde.
 As the largest plaza in Paris and one of Europe’s most famous public squares, you can glimpse the looming Luxor Obelisk and the mesmerizing Fontaines de la Concorde.

 Aside from its amazing shopping scene, Champs-Élysées is also home to an endless array of dining and entertainment options.
-For example, La Duréeis a charming patisserie where you’ll find some of the best pastries and desserts on Champs-Élysées – and that’s saying something.
-Go for a traditional canelé or sample their famous macarons, both are to die for.
+For example, La Durée is a charming patisserie where you’ll find some of the best macarons and desserts on Champs-Élysées – and that’s saying something.

-If you want to push the boat out, see if you can book a table at Le Fouquet’s.
-With a delicious menu of French classics cooked to perfection, Le Fouquet’s is where you’ll find some of the most luxurious fine dining in Paris since 1899.
+Book a table at Le Fouquet’s for a traditional, five-star Parisian meal.
+With a delicious menu of French classics cooked to perfection, Le Fouquet’s is where you’ll find luxurious fine dining in Paris since 1899.

 - Eiffel Tower